cw417/speedtest-scheduler/README.md

 Uses `speedtest-cli` to test upload/download speed at set intervals.
 Records the data in a csv file.

-I used this to see if my ISP was throttling my internet at certain times of day.
+A good way to see if your ISP is throttling your connection.

 ## Getting Started